 What does the German people think of Friedrich Merz's first half-year in power?

-Judging by the municipal and mayoral elections in the country's most populous state, his CDU has not lost ground.
+Judging by the municipal and mayoral elections in the country's most populous state, his CDU has not lost much ground.

 We cannot rest on our laurels.
 Nor can my party, which so clearly won the election, he says according to Rheinische Post.